5. Preview : Automating File-Processing with find and xargs¶

 Solution

-Solution to both of the above problems is through find
+Solution to both of the above problems is through find and xargs, as we will see in the following sections.

-Finding files with find
+Finding files with find¶

-Basic syntax for find
+Basic syntax for find is

 find